 Mike Loukides, Hilary Mason, and DJ Patil wrote a series of data ethics articles this summer, working with Susan Etlinger and others for core material.
 A data ethics checklist resulted, and now Data For Democracy is working to coach data science teams to put that checklist into production.
 I spoke with D4D community manager Mo Johnson recently, and she’ll be traveling far and wide to present.
 D4D is a volunteer organization, and check out how to get involved.

-Amanda Casari presented about ethics and privacy in enterprise, “When Privacy Scales: Intelligent Product Design under GDPR”.
+Amanda Casari presented about ethics and privacy in the enterprise, “When Privacy Scales: Intelligent Product Design under GDPR”.
 New stuff: Deon provides an ethics checklist for data scientists which is GitHub-friendly.
 Along these lines, see the Aequitas “open source bias audit toolkit” for ML developers, from U Chicago.

 Also, I presented “Open source decentralized data markets for training AI in areas of large shared risk”, and learned about a related open source project PySyft “for encrypted, privacy preserving deep learning” based on PyTorch.
 As dialog deepens about privacy, ethics, bias, compliance, expect to see more tooling which decouples private data from model training.
-Ultimately risk management plays the “thin edge of the wedge” for these changes in enterprise.
+Ultimately risk management plays the “thin edge of the wedge” for these changes in the enterprise.

 Reinforcement Learning challenges assumptions

 Danny Lange’s talks about Artificial General Intelligence (AGI) got recommended here last month.
 Let’s take a look at key points, plus a related paper just published.
 In brief, there are assumptions in data modeling work that we must start with lots of labeled data to arrive at a good ML model.
 Then if you want to improve the predictive power of that model, obtain more/better data.
 Sometimes, however, you can leverage domain knowledge so that models don’t need to be trained from scratch or be based solely on mountains of data.
-R&D work in reinforcement learning is challenging some of those assumptions, pulling in decades’ of preexisting practices from other fields to augment AI.
+R D work in reinforcement learning is challenging some of those assumptions, pulling in decades of preexisting practices from other fields to augment AI.

 At AI SF, Danny Lange presented how to train puppies: “On the road to artificial general intelligence” – game simulations Unity3D plus reinforcement learning used to train virtual puppies to play “fetch” and other skills.
 Building on this, Danny described several forms of learning inspired by biology, which go beyond deep learning.
 He showed examples of virtual puppies for: